RobeHerrera/CLI_Soccer/README.md

 ### CHARACTERISTICS
 - Can be used also with Python Virtual Environment.
 - Scalable to use any Python Framework as Django or Flask.
-- Singleton to maintain the only one league statistics (can be change to have multiple leagues)
 - Scalable to add more statistics to each team
 - PEP8 as a coding guideline.
 - Use CMD library to improve the user experience.
 - Handling errors.
 - Testable see the folder 'tests' for more reference.
+- Full test coverage 100% (using coverage library).

 ### TODO:
-- Can accept .txt input file as a parameter or manually introduce data.
-- Full test coverage (using coverage library).
 - Use Docker Container to be platform independent.